 The extremely interesting Cave di Cusa lies 10km west of Selinunte and supplied the enormous stone blocks for building the temple columns.
 The impression you get is that the circular blocks were hastily abandoned in the midst of work and are still waiting for someone to come back and collect them.

-Another must is The Castelvetrano civic museum that houses the famous Efebo bronze statue found during the 19th c. among the ruins of the archaeological site.
+Another must is The Castelvetrano civic museum that houses the famous Efebo bronze statue found during the 19th century among the ruins of the archaeological site.
 The "Efebo di Selinunte" is a thin-waisted youth caught in the act of pouring out a drink-offering to a god.
 It was exquisitely made between 480 - 460 BC and is well worth the visit.

 To admire much of the pottery and sculptures found at the site, among which the wonderful temple E metopes, you need to go to the Salinas Archaeological Museum in Palermo where much of ancient Sicily’s finds are held.

-You can, though, go for a lovely swim in view of the acropolis in the bracing waters off Marinella beach, a long stretch of golden sand that goes as far as the nature reserve at the mouth of the Belice river.
+You can, though, go for a lovely swim in view of the Acropolis in the bracing waters off Marinella beach, a long stretch of golden sand that goes as far as the nature reserve at the mouth of the Belice river.